ssagheer532/Django_Backend_Example/Readme.md

 ## Modern Health Back-End Take Home Exercise

+This API is built with django.
+Main API logic is in `MH_Backend_Exercise/modernHealth/programLibrary/views.py`

 Instructions:

 1. Create a virtual environment and source it by running `python -m venv venv` followed by `source venv/bin/activate`.